oovk/oovk/README.md

 - 👋 Hi, I’m @oovk
 - 👀 I’m interested in Data Engineering
 - 🙇🏻‍♂️ I’m currently studying masters in computer science at TU Kaisersalutern
-- 💞️ I’m looking to collaborate on ML projects
-- 📫 Reach me @www.linkedin.com/in/vaibhav-khandekar
+- 📫 Reach me @www.linkedin.com/in/oovk

 <!---
 oovk/oovk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.